apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the sequence in which components within a cluster topology are
-started, stopped, and upgraded.
+<p>Specifies the sequence in which entities within a cluster topology are started, stopped, and upgraded.
-This ordering is crucial for maintaining the correct dependencies and operational flow across components.</p>
+This ordering is crucial for maintaining the correct dependencies and operational flow across entities.</p>
 </td>
 </tr>
 <tr>